blaineventurine/home-automation-docker/README.md

 PiHole is a network-wide ad-blocker.
 I've got close to a million domains on my blocklist.
 I've almost forgotten what the internet is like with ads.
 My phone is configured with [Tasker](https://tasker.joaoapps.com/) to automatically connect to a VPN when I leave my home WiFi network, so the ad-blocking persists on my phone even when I'm away.

  PiHole requires a little extra configuration - it doesn't always play nice with Docker, and you'll need to adjust some settings on your router.
 You need to set your DNS server IP to the IP address of the machine hosting PiHole.
-PiHole can also function as a DHCP server for you local network, though I'm looking into using [phpIPAM](https://phpipam.net/) for that, so my router is handling it for now.
+PiHole can also function as a DHCP server for you local network, but my router is handling that for now.

     pihole:
       image: pihole/pihole:latest